LeenSamman/Data_visualization_Project_R/README.md

 - FinalDV_Shiny.pdf: the plots in R notebook before implementing them to our Shiny app in pdf format.
 - Student_Performance_Project_document.pdf: The documentation for our project
 - Student_dropout_analysis.xlsx: The data set updated.
-- TestShiny1.zip: all the files contain app.R which is the shiny app code. you should check the that you have the same data and a proper version of shiny to run the code.
+- TestShiny1.zip: all the files are here.
+Contains app.R which is the shiny app code. you should check the that you have the same data and a proper version of shiny to run the code.

 ## **Project Overview**
 Our analysis explores student performance using **various visualization techniques** while ensuring data accuracy through careful encoding and mapping.